 Matt McCoy, Secretary

-Matt has been actively involved in the development of Communities Rising educational programs since 2007.
-During CR’s first year, he was based in India, and was instrumental in organizing the staff and curriculum.
-During that same year, he taught spoken English for 1600 middle school students at the Petit Seminaire in Puducherry, India.
-He has spent a substantial amount of time working for non-profit organizations in India and the U.S.
+Matt has been actively involved in the development of Communities Rising since 2007.
+He lived in India intermittently for three years, building CR’s programs and staffing.
+During the same time, he taught spoken English for 1600 middle school students at the Petit Seminaire in Puducherry, India.

-Matt works for the Executive Vice President for Research at Columbia University in New York.
-He is also an MBA candidate at Columbia Business School.
-He is a 2008 graduate of American University where he studied International Relations.
+Matt currently works for the Executive Vice President for Research at Columbia University in New York.
+He is an Executive MBA candidate at Columbia Business School, and graduated from American University with a B.A. in International Relations.

 Kelly got her start with Communities Rising in 2011 as an undergraduate.
 She has traveled to India four times in support of three CR summer camps and a three-month internship.

-Kelly works in Washington DC.
-She graduated from American University with a B.A. in International Relations with a focus in Development.
+Kelly lives in Los Angeles, CA. She graduated from American University with a B.A. in International Relations with a focus in Development.

-Jacob first visited India in the winter of 2008, running a soccer camp for over 250 children.
-Jacob has remained active with CR for the past nine years and plans to head back for a longer trip in 2017 to teach a computer programming course for students, and help kick start CR's Literacy Project.
+Jacob first visited India in the winter of 2008 to help run a soccer camp for over 250 children.
+Jacob has remained active with CR for the past decade, making a return trip in 2017 to teach a computer programming course for students, and help kick start CR's Literacy Project.

 Kathy fell in love with Communities Rising in 2015 when she volunteered for six weeks to help coach the teams that went to the First Lego League robotics competition.
 She also taught in CR’s after school programs.
 Since then, she has been working on grant writing and program development for CR.

 Kathy is a social worker who has spent the past 30 years working to improve access to income, health care, child care and education and training for individuals and families living below the poverty level in Pennsylvania.